-The 7 C’s of customer relationship management are customer centricity, company culture, customer experience, customer data, customer journey, consumer experience, and consumer expectation.
+The 7 C’s of customer relationship management—customer centricity, company culture, customer experience, data, journey, consumer experience, and expectation—form a holistic approach.
+Implementing a CRM as a strategic marketing tool fosters robust customer relationships, increasing profits and revenue growth.

 The 7 C’s of Customer Relationship Management